 A lack of ongoing first aid training for yacht crew could turn a routine trip into a life-or-death situation – so what's the solution?

-The superyacht industry represents a world of glamour and high-stakes adventure on the high seas.
-But beneath the surface of extravagance lies a concerning reality highlighted by many industry members — the lack of adequate ongoing first aid training for crew.
-In an industry where emergencies can arise in remote locations far from immediate medical assistance, the absence of comprehensive offshore or wilderness first aid training is a critical gap that needs attention.
-With more superyachts choosing to sail to remote and exotic destinations, far removed from the conveniences of modern healthcare facilities, this is something that the industry cannot ignore.
+Many crew and captains feel that the mandatory training isn’t sufficient to meet the unique challenges posed by maritime environments.
+And this training gap becomes even more pressing as superyachts increasingly cruise to remote locations, far from the conveniences of modern healthcare facilities.
 Medical situations on board can range from minor injuries to more severe incidents such as cardiac events, fractures, and other life-threatening emergencies.
 In these scenarios, the ability of crew members to provide immediate and effective first aid can make the difference between life and death.

-While some level of first aid training is covered in basic STCW safety training, many crew and captains feel that this simply isn’t sufficient for the unique challenges posed by maritime environments.
-Coupled with potential delays in accessing professional medical help due to remote cruising, this can lead to dire consequences.
 The International Maritime Organization (IMO) has established guidelines for medical training on ships, but these guidelines may not be tailored to the specific needs of superyachts, which often operate with smaller crews and limited medical gear.
 As a result, many crew members lack the specialized training needed to handle emergencies effectively.
-Several challenges contribute to the lack of first aid training in the superyacht industry.
+Several challenges contribute to the lack of ongoing first aid training in the superyacht industry.
 Many cite lack of time, others lack of funds, and often it comes down to a lack of necessity.
 If they don’t HAVE to do it, they won’t.

 The consequences of inadequate first aid training can be severe.
 Delayed or improper responses to medical emergencies may lead to worsened conditions, increased risk of complications, and, in extreme cases, loss of life.
 Beyond the human toll, incidents could have legal and reputational repercussions for yacht owners, operators, and the industry as a whole.
 First Mate Danny* recounted the story of how he nearly lost his fingers eight years ago on a large sailing yacht during a regatta.
 “Looking back with the experience I have now, I can see I was failed by my seniors.
 I wasn’t trained to handle those loads or use the equipment properly.
 When my hand got caught, there was panic.
 It wasn’t dealt with calmly; frankly, it was a clusterf***.”
 It took extensive physio and corrective surgeries for Danny to regain the use of his hand, but he’s been left with arthritis.
 When I asked if the yacht at least learned from the accident, he said, “Not at all.
 They made a lot of noise at the time about how they’d do better, but as usual, it was just all conveniently forgotten.
 The owner didn’t really feel like paying for training, and the captain couldn’t be bothered to push it.”